theheking/babs-rna-seq-2024/practical_overview/Week8B_Explaining_DE_GeneOntology.md

 ---
 layout: page
-title: Week 10 - Comparing Test and Control Groups
+title: Week 8B - Comparing Test and Control Groups
 ---

- Week 10 - Comparing Test and Control Groups with Differential gene expression (DGE) and Gene Ontology
+ Week 8B - Comparing Test and Control Groups with Differential gene expression (DGE) and Gene Ontology
 =====================================================================================================

 > Overview
 > --------
 > **Aims**
 >
-> *   Understand how differential expression is calculte
+> *   Understand how differential expression is calculated
 > *   Understand what isoforms are being used as input to gene ontology analysis
 >

 ![](../assets/img/expressed_genes.png)

-The schema above represents what has been calculated by Kallisto (except with transcripts).
-To summarise, the number of reads that map to a transcript in every sample across replciates in control (heart) and test (brain) groups.
+The schema above represents what Kallisto has calculated (except with transcripts).
+To summarise, the number of reads that map to a transcript in every sample across replicates in control (heart) and test (brain) groups.
 However, we need to calculate the comparisons between the two groups and determine which transcripts change significantly between conditions e.g. Gene A and Gene B, or not, e.g. Gene C.

 This process is differential expression analysis.
 What is calculated at each stage includes: